Performance of David Bowie musical in NYC becomes a memorial

 Bowie was clearly the draw for Roberta Bethencourt, a New Jersey resident who has been a Bowie fan since she was 12 years old.

-The 18-songs in the musical include some of Bowie's biggest hits — including "Changes," ''Heroes," ''Absolute Beginners" and "Life on Mars" — as well as new songs like "Lazarus," taken from Bowie's latest "Blackstar" album.
+The 18-songs in the musical include some of Bowie's biggest hits -- including "Changes," "Heroes," "Absolute Beginners" and "Life on Mars" -- as well as new songs like "Lazarus," taken from Bowie's latest "Blackstar" album.
+A few of Bowie's LPs are displayed on the stage during the show.

 His new assistant gets sucked deeper into his world, Newton is visited by an ethereal girl who creates a rocket ship out of masking tape to take him home, and he's harassed by an enigmatic, black-clad figure.
 At one point, the stage is filled with white liquid resembling milk, which some actors bodysurf on.
 At another, it's is filled with dark balloons.